kwan22/habits/level4.md

 </details>

 ## Applied buffering
-Expanding upon the repertoire of concepts that rely on buffering from Level 3.
+Expanding upon the repertoire of concepts that rely on buffering from Level 3 to improve movement and enable strats.

 <details>
   <summary>Buffering instant or extended hyper</summary>